 Prescription Drug Plans (Part D)

 Medicare Prescription Drug plans are available through private insurance companies approved by Medicare.
-They are stand-alone prescription drug plans that have monthly premiums, copays and deductibles depending upon the plan that you choose.
+These are stand-alone prescription drug plans that have different formularies (covered drugs) and may carry a monthly premium, copays, and deductibles depending upon the plan that you choose.